-NOTEː Causal compensation predicts that s-bias conditions should not induce adaptation (as there isn’t a difference between expectations and results, while ʃ-bias conditions should adapt.
-This is the exact opposite of what Liu & Jaeger (2018; Exp 1) found...
+NOTEː Causal compensation predicts that s-bias conditions should not induce adaptation when pen is in moth (as there isn’t a difference between expectations and results, while ʃ-bias conditions should continue to induce adaptation.
+This seems to be the opposite of what Liu & Jaeger (2018; Exp 1) found...
+(LJ18, Fig 6), though the pattern obtained by LJ18 might be due to a floor effect for the s-bias condition (in which case, it’s impossible to tell for which bias condition adaptation was blocked more strongly when the pen was in the mouth):